Preheat oven: 350 degrees

 2 cups whole cranberries

-2 sweet seedless oranges remove coarse white ribs & ends, cut in fourths.
-Place in a food processor & chop coarsely.
+2 sweet seedless oranges, remove corse white ribs & ends and cut in forths.
+Place in food processor & chop coarsely.

-Rinse 2-3 cups of fresh cranberries (if using frozen it works best if you use warm water to soften them slightly.
-Otherwise you get an icy frosty result.)
-Process just till coarsely chopped.
-Mix together oranges & cranberries together.
-At this stage this blend can be sweetened to taste with a liquid sweetener of choice or sugar & stored in the refrigerator for up to 2 weeks.
-It can also be frozen.
+Rinse 2-3 cups of fresh cranberries.
+(If using frozen, it works best to use warm water as to soften them slightly.
+Otherwise your get an icy, frosty result.)
+Process just until coarsely chopped.
+Mix together oranges and cranberries together, at this stage the blend can be sweetened to taste with a liquid sweetner of choice or sugar.
+Refrigerate for up to 2 weeks, can also be frozen.

-This can be served with chicken, turkey, pork, Use it to top your oatmeal or add it to your morning smoothie.
+This can be served with chicken, turkey, pork, use it to top your morning oatmeal, or add it to your morning smoothy.

-We like to add this mixture to Sweet Baby Ray's Bar-B-Q sauce and use it on Dave's Bar-B-Q Spare Ribs....but that's another recipe!
+We like to add this mixture to Sweet Baby Rays Barbaque sauce and use it on Dave's Bar-B-Q Spare Ribs...but that's another recipe!

-Place in a pot large enough to accomodate.
-DO NOT USE ALUMINUM POT.
-Bring to a boil & simmer until berries pop open.
+Place in a pot large enought to accomodate.
+Do Not Use Aluminum!
+Bring to a boil and simmer until berries pop open.
 Cool & refrigerate, sweeten to taste.
 This can be added to teas or any juice.
 Makes about 5 cups.

-Boil 2 cups of fresh cranberries & 4-5 sprigs of fresh rosemary in 4 cups of water, simmer until the Cranberries pop open.
-To the juice add your favorite tea such as white tea, green tea or Cranberry Tea.
-I use TAZO Passion.
+Boil 2 cups of fresh cranberries & 4-5 sprigs of fresh rosemary in 4 cups of water, simmer until the cranberries pop open.
+To the juice add your favorite tea such as white, green, or cranberry tea.
+I use TAZO© Passion.

-Cool & strain juice into container.
-Dilute & sweeten to taste.
-I use Stevia liquid sweetener.
+Cool & strain juice into a container.
+Dilute & sweeten to taste, I use Stevia Liquid sweetener.